hydrusnetwork/hydrus/docs/getting_started_installing.md

 If you have not updated in some time--say twenty versions or more--doing it all in one jump, like v290->v330, may not work.
 I am doing a lot of unusual stuff with hydrus, change my code at a fast pace, and do not have a ton of testing in place.
 Hydrus update code often falls to [bit rot](https://en.wikipedia.org/wiki/Software_rot), and so some underlying truth I assumed for the v299->v300 code may not still apply six months later.
 If you try to update more than 50 versions at once (i.e. trying to perform more than a year of updates in one go), the client will give you a polite error rather than even try.

-As a result, if you get a failure on trying to do a big update, try cutting the distance in half--try v290->v310 first, and boot it.
-If the database updates correctly and the program boots, then shut down and move on to v310->v330.
+As a result, if you get a failure on trying to do a big update, try cutting the distance in half--try v290->v310 first, and boot it once.
+If the database updates correctly and the program launches ok, then shut down and move on to v310->v330.
 If the update does not work, cut down the gap and try v290->v300, and so on. **Again, it is very important you make a backup before starting a process like this so you can roll back and try a different version if things go wrong.**

 If you narrow the gap down to just one version and still get an error, please let me know.
 If the problem is ever quick to appear and ugly/serious-looking, and perhaps talking about a "bootloader" or "dll" issue, then try doing a clean install as above.
 I am very interested in these sorts of problems and will be happy to help figure out a fix with you (and everyone else who might be affected).

-_All that said, and while updating is complex and every client is different, various user reports over the years suggest this route works and is efficient: 204 > 238 > 246 > 291 > 328 > 335 (clean install) > 376 > 421 > 466 (clean install) > 474 > 480 > 521 (maybe clean install) > 527 (special clean install) > 535 > 558 > 571 (clean install) > 603 > 652_
+_All that said, and while updating is complex and every client is different, various user reports over the years suggest this route works and is efficient: 204 > 238 > 246 > 291 > 328 > 335 (clean install) > 376 > 421 > 466 (clean install) > 474 > 480 > 521 (maybe clean install) > 527 (special clean install) > 535 > 558 > 571 (clean install) > 603 > 652 > 662 (clean install)_

 ??? note "334->335"
     We moved from python 2 to python 3.